MJZLOTR/contentspace/doc/gitea.com/MIGRATION.md

 # Curating Migrated Content

-The process steps to curate migrated content in Architecture Center is described in the link that will be provided to you in your onboarding packet as a content creator.
+The process steps to curate migrated content for Architecture Center is described in the link that will be provided to you in your onboarding packet as a content creator.

 > [!IMPORTANT]